arwagh/Code-Wizard-Game/README.md

 Under the supervision of Ms.Bushra Algotamil and Ms.Randah Alharbi.

-As requirement for Advanced Programming course.
+As a requirement for Advanced Programming course in UQU.

 Enjoy! hopefully this project will help you to make more creative projects :)